Kevin-Pember/InflationCompair/README.md

 # InflationCompair
-A javascipt thing (not really a web app) that compairs ETF that say that they are secure against inflation
+A javascipt thing (not really a web app) that compairs ETFs that say that they are secured against inflation

 Uses yahoo fiance data and API from Stat bureau